 About Me

-My research interests include Quantum Metrology, Quantum Squeezing, and Gravitational Waves.
-I enjoy discovering a simple understanding of physical phenomena from complex analytic models.
+My research interests include quantum metrology, quantum computation, gravitational waves, and quantum gravity.
+I enjoy discovering a simple understanding of physical phenomena from intuitive analytic models.
 I believe in Open Research and Open Source.
-My CV is available as a PDF here.
+My full CV is available upon request and I include highlights below.

-My current office is Room 356, Cahill Center for Astronomy and Astrophysics.
+My current office is the antechamber: Room 289, William Eckhardt Research Center (ERC).
 Do drop in!

 Education